Jephthah Offering His Daughter

 According to one explanation Jephthah actually offered his daughter as a burnt offering, and by so doing placed himself in an evil light.
 The second, view, which assumes that Jephthah devoted his daughter to a life of celibacy, frees him from the charge of offering her as a sacrifice.

 Evidence shows that the second view is the correct one because human sacrifices are strictly forbidden by Mosaic law (Leviticus 18:21; 20:2-5; Deuteronomy 12:31; 18:10).
 It would be strange for Jephthah to think that he could elicit God’s favor in battle by promising to offer Him a human sacrifice which is in direct violation of the Mosaic law.

-The Bible indicates that such non-priestly service was available, particularly to women who chose to so dedicate themselves (e.g., Exodus 38:8).
+The Bible indicates that such non-priestly service was available, especially to women who chose to so dedicate themselves (e.g., Exodus 38:8).
 Anna must have been one woman who had dedicated herself to the Lord’s service, since she “did not depart from the temple” (Luke 2:37).
 Several indicators in the story of Jephthah support this conclusion:

 Second, the scriptures say that Jephthah had no other children: “She was his only child.
-Besides her he had neither son nor daughter” (11:34).
+Besides her he had neither son nor daughter” (Judges 11:34).
 For his daughter to be consigned to perpetual celibacy meant the extinction of Jephthah’s family line—an extremely serious and tragic matter to an Israelite (Numbers 27:1-11; 36).

 Third, the sacrifice is treated as unfortunate—again, not because of any concern over her death, but because she would not become a mother.
-After stating that Jephthah “did with her according to his vow which he had vowed,” the inspired writer immediately adds, “and knew no man” (11:39).
+After stating that Jephthah “did with her according to his vow which he had vowed,” the inspired writer immediately adds, “and knew no man” (Judges 11:39).
 This statement would be a completely superfluous if she had been put to death.

 In His service,